 Miguel J. Chamorro is a Partner in the firm’s Miami office.

 Mr. Chamorro is active in The Florida Bar.
-He presently serves as Vice Chair of the Civil Procedure Rules Committee of The Florida Bar, whose responsibility is to assess, recommend and draft amendments to the Florida Rules of Civil Procedure and its official forms.
-In this capacity, he appears before the Supreme Court of the State of Florida.
+He served as Vice Chair of the bar’s Civil Procedure Rules Committee, which evaluates, recommends, and drafts amendments to the Florida Rules of Civil Procedure and its official forms.
+In this capacity, he argued before the Florida Supreme Court.
+Presently, he serves in the bar’s Appellate Court Rules Committee and co-chairs its original proceedings division.

-As an undergraduate university student, Mr. Chamorro was a research intern for two years at the Foreign Policy Research Institute of Philadelphia, Pennsylvania, where he focused on the dynamics of counterterrorism and the methodology of terrorist groups in Colombia, Peru, Mexico and Turkey.
-In recognition of his research on counterterrorism, in 2002 he was selected as an undergraduate fellow of the Foundation for the Defense of Democracies, a think-tank formed shortly after the attacks of September 11, 2001 to promote pluralism, defend democratic values and fight the ideologies that drive terrorism.
+As an undergraduate university student, Mr. Chamorro was a research intern at the Foreign Policy Research Institute of Philadelphia, Pennsylvania, where he focused on the dynamics of counterterrorism and the methodology of terrorist groups in Colombia, Peru, Mexico and Turkey.
+In recognition of his research, in 2002 he was selected as an undergraduate fellow of the Foundation for the Defense of Democracies, a think-tank formed shortly after the attacks of September 11, 2001 to promote pluralism, defend democratic values and fight the ideologies that drive terrorism.

 Areas of Expertise